RedisLabs/redisraft/docs/Deployment.md

 `fsync()` is a system call that forces buffered data in a file to be written to disk.
 RedisRaft syncs logs to disk using `fsync()`.
 However, users can disable the use of `fsync()` to achieve better performance at the cost of reduced durability.

 With `fsync()` disabled, nodes can still survive a restart or a crash, but there's a greater likelihood of corruption, which would require a node to be re-added.
+More specifically, disabling `fsync()` limits corruption or data loss to kernel-level crash or a full system/VM crash.
+Data is still safe in the event of a restart or crash at the process level.

 #### In-Memory Mode